Skip to main content

 $109.95

-Kamsah Tagine Pot for Cooking and Flavor Enrichment - Large Clay Pot 12”, 5.5 QT - Non-Stick Handmade Cookware - Moroccan Ceramic Pots for Cooking with Lid & Serving Bowl - Bohemian Classic Turquoise
+Kamsah Tagine Pot for Cooking and Flavor Enrichment - Large Clay Pot 12”, 5.5 QT - Non-Stick Handmade Cookware - Moroccan Ceramic Pots for Cooking with Lid & Serving Bowl - Bohemian Classic Blue

 +